probablystuck/flagged/README.md

+# Project Overview
+Created in order to translate flags from emojis to their corresponding country.
+Maintains a running list of flags inputted and countries outputted.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).